flriancu/patterns-demo/README.md

 ### Preparing the project files

-To easily create a project for Eclipse or any other compatible IDE, copy the files from `tools/ide/eclipse` into the project root.
+To easily create a project for Eclipse or any other compatible IDE, copy the files from `tools/ide/eclipse` into the project root (next to this file).
 This will copy the necessary configuration into the project directory.
 Once you have done that, you will be able to import the project into your IDE.
 For example:

 -   for Eclipse: `Import > General > Import Existing Project into Workspace`
 -   for VS Code: `File > Open Folder...`